-The Web Security manager includes tools to help you see how client requests are handled without logging on as the user or accessing the Internet from a specific machine.
+The TRITON Manager includes tools to help you see how client requests are handled without logging on as the user or accessing the Internet from a specific machine.

 - Make sure that the right policy is being applied. - Verify that the active policy is blocking and permitting sites as expected.